php-parallel-lint/PHP-Parallel-Lint/README.md

 - `-V, --version`   		Display this application version.

-## Recommended setting for usage with Symfony framework
+## Recommended excludes for Symfony framework

-For run from command line:
+To run from the command line:

     vendor/bin/parallel-lint --exclude app --exclude vendor .